YaohanXu/GeoCloud-Presentation/week03/SLIDES.md

 ---

+## Tip 3: Use comments liberally

+- SQL, especially when your queries get longer, is very information-dense; your future self will appreciate some context.

+---

-## Tip 3: Use common table expressions to keep your queries readable*
+## Tip 4: Use common table expressions to keep your queries readable*

 <!-- Occasionally you'll have to use a query to calculate some intermediate step in your analysis.
 For those times you'll either use subqueries embedded directly in your query, or you'll use common table expressions.